Franklin Square (Hobart): Crowther Reinterpreted

+2022 council vote

+On 15 August 2022, the Hobart City Council voted 7 to 4 in favour of removing Crowther's statue from public display.
+ABC News reported that the council's motion for the statue's removal was believed to be the first of its kind to occur in Australia.
+The fate of the statue itself remained undecided, with public opinion varying from the statue being destroyed or relocated to the Tasmanian Museum and Art Gallery, where it could be observed within an exhibit offering greater historical context.

+Statue toppling and removal

+Legal challenges followed the 2022 council vote, including an appeal to the Tasmanian Civil and Administrative Tribunal (TCAT) by former Hobart councillor Jeff Briscoe and two others.
+The appeal argued against the statue's removal on various grounds, including its historical and cultural significance to the square.
+Despite these efforts, TCAT upheld the decision to remove the statue, citing its positive impact on truth-telling and reconciliation.
+However, just before the ruling on 15 May 2024, the statue was toppled, with its legs cut at the ankles and graffiti advocating for decolonisation sprayed on its plinth.

 Palisade fence

 Originally the square was contained by an ornate palisade iron fence.
-Although discussion surrounding the fate of the fence had begun following the removal of its gates in the 1930s, the topic caused a political stir when the Tasmanian Government offered to take over the Square entirely during its transformation into an air raid shelter during World War 2.
-Following the removal of the gates, the fence no longer protected the Square at night from "undesirable" behaviours.
+Although discussion surrounding the fate of the fence had begun following the removal of its gates in the 1930s, the topic caused a political stir when the Tasmanian Government offered to take over the square entirely during its transformation into an air raid shelter during the Second World War.
+Following the removal of the gates, the fence no longer protected the square at night from "undesirable" behaviours.
 The right of jurisdiction between the state government and city council escalated, with the fence eventually removed to improve park access in 1944.
 The council suggested the fence could be relocated to the Royal Tasmanian Botanical Gardens, however this never eventuated.